EverettYou/Mathematica-for-physics/README.md

 - Stylesheets

-  - **CMU Article**: a Mathematica style sheet based on Computer Mordern Unicode fonts (the fonts need to be installed separately to the operating system, and the font files can be found in [./CMUfonts](https://github.com/EverettYou/Mathematica-for-physics/tree/master/CMUfonts))
+  - **CMU Article**: a Mathematica style sheet based on Computer Modern Unicode fonts (the fonts need to be installed separately to the operating system, and the font files can be found in [./CMUfonts](https://github.com/EverettYou/Mathematica-for-physics/tree/master/CMUfonts))

 - FrontEnd Configuration